 Let’s take, for example, the retiree or stay-at-home mom.
 The retiree may be called as a deacon or elder, may feed the hungry, or pray with and for those in nursing homes.
 The stay-at-home mom may lead a homeschool group or devote herself to praying for others.
 But, again, your job and your calling are not necessarily intertwined.
 Finding your purpose may or may not be job-related.
 For most, it is not.

 One note: Just because your calling and your profession are separate, you can use your job for God’s glory.
 I am the Head of Human Resources.
 While I’m unable to share the gospel in the course of my duties overtly, I can model Christ-like behavior.
 I’ve written a bit about this in this post.

 3. Your Calling Does Not Come From You

 God loves us more than we can ever fathom.
 He guides us and cares for us according to His plan in our lives.
-When we face decisions on where to live, what profession to enter or change or even the church we attend, we can plan all we want, but God establishes our steps and as He does, He defines our calling.
+When we face decisions on where to live, what profession to enter or change, or even the church we attend, we can plan all we want, but God establishes our steps, and as He does, He defines our calling.

-As you serve others and receive feedback, correction, confirmation and affirmation and additional opportunities, know that Abba has “created in Christ Jesus to do good works, which God prepared in advance for us to do”.
+As you serve others and receive feedback, correction, confirmation and affirmation, and additional opportunities, know that Abba has “created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 We perform these good works where and how we are called and in different seasons of our life.

 4. Your Calling Is Not Your Future or Your Future Goals

-While it is fine to set goals and plan for the future, instead of worrying about tomorrow (or next week or year), remember that God has you just where He wants you in this season of life.
+While it is acceptable to set goals and plan for the future, instead of worrying about tomorrow (or next week or year), remember that God has you just where He wants you in this season of life.

-Calling is a journey rather than a destination, just as our lives are ever-changing and we, change as people as He grows and refines us.
+Calling is a journey rather than a destination, just as our lives are ever-changing, and we change as people as He grows and refines us.